frePPLe/frepple/doc/model-reference/buffers.rst

 Buffers
 =======

-A buffer is in (logical of physical) inventory point for a item at a certain location.
+A buffer is a (logical of physical) inventory point for an item at a certain location.

 Different types of buffers exist: